wkentaro/fcn/README.rst

-FCN - Fully Convolutional Networks
+fcn - Fully Convolutional Networks
 ==================================

 This is Chainer_ implementation of fcn.berkeleyvision.org_.